wyxfhb/jettl/README.md

 Note: The Event jettls are inherently a single layer since they cannot create Queue jettls or Event jettls

-### Make sure there do not exist any xnodes OR malleable vis

 ### Refactor Decorator Pattern:
 Requires one context class for decorating multiple times.
 Is there a way to use the **four** videos to refactor the decorator pattern without class inheritance?